Nablaaa/CompetitionAssay/README.md

 # Competition Assay

+TODOS:
+- create an environment.yml file for: conda env create -f environment.yml
+- Create noise2void_requirements.txt
+- write test file for RFC class
+- rewrite the Segmentation.py script and maybe use it as example, since the basic functions should be accessible from pip, but the script itself is the example usage of it
+- create a new venv that contains the competition assay as pip install -e . and test if things work as planned (maybe i then do not even need the sys stuff in the example script)

+- remove the example stuff from .gitignore

+- Area_competition: for b and c corresponding csv files
+- biofilm identification: normalize with the intensity of a single cell, if segmentation is able to detect single cells
+- local competition:
+    - subtract background intensity first (based on 2-class classification)
+    - as a better intensity parameter: compare ratios between mutant and WT intensity instead of the absolute (normalized) value as it is right now.
+Then compare these ratios with the ones from the distinct area (only X or only Y), to have a baseline
+***

 Hi Lucas,

 I divided this script in several sub scripts with the idea that you can try step by step what you need and what makes sense for you.